ShubhamKumar8397/Full-Stack-Youtube-Clone/Readme.md

 Chai Aur Code - Hitesh Chaudhary Backend Series
 - Completed the Series First and then Try Out
 ## Materials Provide by Sir

+- Design of the Youtube Pages is Given with code just make components by analysing the code and use it wisely

 - [Figma Design of All Pages Youtube](https://devuiv2.vercel.app/templates/youtube)

 - [Model Diagram of Schema](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj)